Understanding Eviction Notices in Iowa

 Step 1: Serve the Eviction Notice to the Tenant

-The landlord must first serve a tenant a three-day notice to quit.
-This notice must state the reason/s for eviction and be personally served on the tenant or other legal adult (18+) living on the property.
+The landlord must first serve a tenant with a three-day notice to quit.
+This notice must state the reason for eviction and be personally served on the tenant or another legal adult (18+) living on the property.

 Alternatively, the notice may be posted at the residence, and a copy may be sent by certified mail.
 Whether the landlord serves the notice to the tenant in person or posts it at their residence, serving notice is a mandatory step for a landlord before they can legally begin the eviction process.